Suffolk county cricket team (1764–1863)

+Until 1863, the Suffolk county cricket team, always known as Suffolk, was organised by individual patrons and other groups, in particular the Bury St Edmunds Cricket Club.
+It is known to have played matches, some against other county teams, from 1764 until the formation of Suffolk County Cricket Club in 1864.

+18th century

-The earliest known reference to cricket in Suffolk is from 1743 and the first mention of a Suffolk representative team is in 1764, with Suffolk playing against Norfolk at Bury St Edmunds racecourse on 23 August.
-Norfolk won this match, which was reported in the Gazetteer & London Daily Advertiser on Tuesday 28 August.
-Suffolk played two further matches against Norfolk on 10 and 12 September at Scole, Norfolk.
+The earliest known reference to cricket in Suffolk is from 1743, and the first mention of a team called Suffolk is on 23 August 1764, in a match against Norfolk on the racecourse at Bury St Edmunds.
+Norfolk won this match, which was reported in the Gazetteer & London Daily Advertiser on Tuesday, 28 August.
+Suffolk played two further matches against Norfolk on 10 and 12 September on Scole Common.

+19th century

-A team representative of Suffolk is next recorded as playing in 1827 against the Marylebone Cricket Club (MCC).
-It was during this time that the Bury St Edmunds club became prominent, its reputation enhanced when Fuller Pilch joined in 1824.
-It was the Bury Club, as it was often called, playing under the name of Suffolk, that played two first-class matches against MCC in 1830, one at Lord's and the other at Field Lane, Bury St Edmunds.
-In 1847 Suffolk played two more first-class matches against MCC at the same venues.
+Suffolk was next recorded in 1827, playing against Marylebone Cricket Club (MCC).
+It was during this time that the Bury St Edmunds club became prominent, its reputation enhanced when Fuller Pilch joined in 1825.
+It was the Bury Club, as it was often called, playing under the name of Suffolk, that played two historically important matches against MCC in 1830, one at Lord's and the other at Field Lane, Bury St Edmunds.
+In 1847, Suffolk played two more important matches against MCC at the same venues.